DNA Doe Project: Shirley Soosay, aka "Kern County Jane Doe (1980)"

-John Brandenburg Jr., aka "Brad"
+John Brandenburg Jr., aka "Brad" and Keith Bibbs, aka "Adam Doe"

 On October 18, 1983, the bodies of four young men were discovered partially buried in a shallow grave near US 41 in rural Newton County, Indiana, by a pair of mushroom hunters.
 Each victim was discovered to have been buried for several months, buried face upward, with sections of their bodies exposed and loosely covered in loose soil and brush.
 The victims were linked to a serial killer known as the "Highway Murderer".
 One victim wore a parka, while the others wore clothing implying that they had died in the spring or summer.
 Two of the victims were soon identified as Michael Bauer and John Bartlett—both murdered in March 1983.
 The DDP was tasked with the identifications of both unidentified decedents—known as "Adam" and "Brad"—in late 2020 and March 2021, respectively.

 The individual responsible for all four murders was later identified as Larry Eyler, who ultimately confessed to having murdered 22 young men across the Midwestern US.
 Eyler later confessed to his attorney that he had met the two unidentified victims by chance, and that "Brad" had been introduced to him by his alleged accomplice, Robert Little, in mid- or late-May 1983.

 "Brad" was found to be a young white male, most likely aged between 17 and 28 years old.
 He was between convert 5 tall and weighed between 130 and 180 lb.
 He had medium length, reddish or auburn, wavy hair.
 He had received several dental fillings and had severely fractured his nose and left ankle during his life.
 He also had two known tattoos on his right forearm: one a crudely inscribed cross with two circular marks, the other a rectangle or U-shape with a single circular mark.
 On April 2, 2021, DNA from this individual was uploaded to GEDmatch.
 Less than a month later, "Brad" was conclusively identified as 19-year-old John Ingram Brandenburg Jr. of Chicago, Illinois.